Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

-The output state should be some superposition of the two vectors; one is the up-converted photon state, and the other is the two-photon state as in the initial state.
-Here we define the wave functions of the two vectors as $h(r)$ and $g(r_1,r_2)$, respectively.
-The input and output photons are connected as
+The output state becomes superposition of the two vectors; one is the up-converted photon state, and the other is the two-photon state as in the input.
+Here we define the wave functions of the two vectors respectively as

 where $G_1(r,r_1',r_2';\tau)$ ($G_2(r_1,r_2,r_1',r_2';\tau)$) represents the propagator for the up-conversion process (two-photon emission one).
-Then the analytical expressions of the propagators enable us to investigate the time-evolution of the system for arbitrary input two-photon states.
 Here the time $\tau$ is taken to be sufficiently far from the interaction point to the coupled system.